xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandma-stories/index.en.markdown

 he returned to Langzhong and enlisted the help of his sister to find him a potential wife.
-Her sister, who had been my grandma's teacher, suggested this marriage to her.
+Her sister, who had been my grandma's teacher, recommended this marriage to her.
 Despite having never met my grandpa, my grandma agreed.

-As a result,
+Consequently,
 my grandma and her mother embarked on a journey from Langzhong to Xi'an (西安), where my grandpa was stationed.
-Nowadays, high-speed trains can cover such a distance in about three hours.
+Today, high-speed trains can cover this distance in about three hours.
-However, back then, the roads from Sichuan to Xi'an were fraught with peril, making the journey several days long by bus.
+However, back then, the roads from Sichuan to Xi'an were perilous, making the journey several days long by bus.

 Much to her surprise,
 when they finally met,
-my grandpa did not take a liking to her and attempted to call off the engagement.
+my grandpa was not fond of her and attempted to call off the engagement.
 Allegedly,
-this was because he considered her a bit too short to be his ideal wife.
+this was because he thought she was a bit too short to be his ideal wife.
 Naturally,
-after enduring such a grueling journey with the hope of starting a new life, this must have been a massive disappointment for my grandma.
+after enduring such a grueling journey with hopes of starting a new life, this must have been a tremendous disappointment for my grandma.
 Yet, she pulled herself together and said to my grandpa,

 > "It's fine if you don't want to marry me.